Corporate Governance

 Performance-Based Stock Compensation

-Performance-based stock compensation is provided only when the Group’s consolidated operating profit is ¥75 billion or higher, and the payment ratio will be 100% if the consolidated operating profit reaches ¥125 billion (the target for the last fiscal year under the Mid-term Plan).
+Performance-based stock compensation is provided only when the Group’s consolidated operating profit is ¥100 billion or higher, and the payment ratio will be 100% if the consolidated operating profit reaches ¥200 billion (the target for the last fiscal year under the Mid-term Plan).
 Whether or not performance-based stock compensation will be paid and the level of payment is decided each fiscal year.
 Under the framework, the number of reference share units is predetermined for each officer rank, and shares of common stock of the Company and cash corresponding to the number of payment share units, which are finalized based on the degree of attainment of the consolidated operating profit target, will be delivered or paid.
-Furthermore, the performance-based stock compensation will be paid within two months from the day following the day on which the figure of the performance-based indicator (consolidated operating profit of the Group) is finalized.
+Additionally, payments will be made within two months from the day after the date of the Ordinary General Meeting of Shareholders for each fiscal year.

 Remuneration Structure

 The Company determines the remuneration structure for directors of the Company (excluding Audit & Supervisory Committee members and outside directors) by verifying the level of remuneration based on its performance results and objective benchmarks for the management’s remuneration obtained from external specialist organizations and comprehensively taking into consideration the ratio of fixed remuneration to variable remuneration in the annual total remuneration and the ratio of medium- to long-term remuneration in variable remuneration.
-If the target for the previous fiscal year under the Mid-term Plan has been achieved, the ratio of fixed remuneration to variable remuneration in annual total remuneration will be about 40:60.
-Also, the proportion in annual total remuneration of stock-based remuneration, that is, the sum of the contribution of a fixed proportion of the base remuneration to the shareholding association for directors and officers and performance-based stock compensation will be approximately 40%.
+If the target for the final fiscal year under the Mid-term Plan has been achieved, the ratio of fixed remuneration to variable remuneration in annual total remuneration will be about 30:70.
+Also, the proportion in annual total remuneration of stock-based remuneration, that is, the sum of the contribution of a fixed proportion of the base remuneration to the shareholding association for directors and officers and performance-based stock compensation will be approximately 50%.

 Procedure for Determining Compensation

 The policy, framework, and performance-based mechanism for directors (excluding Audit & Supervisory Committee members and outside directors) will be determined by the Board of Directors after deliberation by the Personnel Committee, in order to seek the appropriate involvement and advice of the outside directors.
-In the course of deliberations by the Personnel Committee, sufficient information is provided to the outside directors so that they are able to perform their analysis, including, for instance, by asking for advice from external specialist organizations where necessary.
+In the course of deliberations by the Personnel Committee, sufficient information is provided to the outside directors so that they can perform their analysis, including, for instance, by asking for advice from external specialist organizations where necessary.

 In regard to the method of calculating performance-based stock compensation, the matter is submitted to the Personnel Committee.
 A precondition is that among committee members, executive directors do not participate in deliberations regarding decisions on performance-based stock compensation.
 When all outside directors have agreed and made a decision on performance-based stock compensation, the decision is finalized through a resolution of the Board of Directors.
 In addition, at the business management companies, etc., in accordance with decisions based on the resolution of the Company’s Board of Directors, decisions are made through resolution of the Board of Directors of each of the business management companies, etc.